ArmoredTurtle/AFC-Klipper-Add-On/docs/command_reference.md

 Usage: ``CHANGE_TOOL LANE=<lane>``
 Example: ``CHANGE_TOOL LANE=leg1``

-### CALIBRATE_AFC
-_Description_: This function performs the calibration of the hub and Bowden length for one or more lanes within an AFC (Automated Filament Changer) system.
-The function uses precise movements to adjust the positions of the steppers, check the state of the hubs and tools, and calculate distances for calibration based on the user-provided input.
-If no specific lane is provided, the function defaults to notifying the user that no lane has been selected.
-The function also includes the option to calibrate the Bowden length for a particular lane, if specified.
-Usage: ``CALIBRATE_AFC LANES=<lane> DISTANCE=<distance> TOLERANCE=<tolerance> BOWDEN=<lane>``
-Example: `CALIBRATE_AFC LANES=all Bowden=leg1`

 ### SET_MULTIPLIER
 _Description_: This function handles the adjustment of the buffer multipliers for the turtleneck buffer.
 It retrieves the multiplier type ('HIGH' or 'LOW') and the factor to be applied.
 The function